swup/docs/src/docs/getting-started/installation.md

 ## Bundler

-If you're using a bundler in your project, install swup from npm:
+If you use a bundler in your project, install swup from npm:

 ```shell
 npm install swup